Code-Institute-Submissions/Wxrren-GamerLeague/README.md

 ### WireFrames

 I created my wireframes using balsamiq wireframes.
-I found this simple and effective for coming up with how I wanted the site to look as it had a variety of ready available tools representing different parts of a website so I was able to design it how I envisioned it in my head.
+I found this simple and effective for assessing the sites appearance as it had a variety of ready available tools representing different parts of a website so I was able to design it how I envisioned it.

 ## Features
 * This website is targeting people looking to compete in game tournaments for cash prizes